+Even though the issue of “necessity” is not a required legal test in determining whether a person is ‘fit to be released’ from the Act (as it is for the District Court when making a compulsory treatment order), it can be taken into account.
+Additionally, a clinician should consider what compulsory treatment is intending to achieve and whether there are any other services available that can assist in maintaining a patient’s mental health without the need for compulsory treatment (less restrictive alternatives).

+It is important to consider information/evidence on the factors that have contributed to a person’s recovery, management of their mental disorder, and ability to self-care..
+For example, in the case of FL where the applicant was released from compulsory status, positive aspects of the applicant’s life were identified as contributing to the person’s recovery such that they no longer met the definition of ‘mental disorder', such as stable employment and accommodation, present support systems such as family and a positive intimate relationship, as well as ceasing use of substances.
+The MHRT also considered the applicant’s view of their mental disorder and progression.

+Upon turning to the test for mental disorder, the MHRT ruled that, in this case, the severity of the patient’s mental disorder and the presence of risk was not at a sufficient level to require compulsory treatment.
+The MHRT encouraged the mental health services to maintain contact with the applicant and their family in light of their risk assessment.

-1.3 ‘Person in charge’
+2.3 ‘Person in charge’

 The Act defines the person in charge of a hospital or a service to be the chief executive officer.

+The authority to admit and detain a patient or proposed patient to a hospital is granted to the person in charge of the hospital under section 113.

 Under section 99B the person in charge of a hospital may delegate their powers under the Act to another person who is suitably qualified, often the Director of Area Mental Health Services (DAMHS).
 The delegation must be in writing, and any revocation of the delegation must also be in writing.
-It is recommended that the power to admit or detain a patient or proposed patient only be delegated to a person who has a clinical background, such as members of a psychiatric crisis team and/or designated staff in an acute psychiatric unit.
+It is recommended that the power to admit or detain a patient or proposed patient only be delegated to a person who is suitably qualified and has a relevant clinical background.
+For example, members of a psychiatric crisis team, and/or designated staff in an acute psychiatric unit.

-The authority to admit and detain a patient or proposed patient to a hospital is granted to the person in charge of the hospital under section 113.
 To avoid any risk of unlawful detention, this authority should be delegated to a person normally present at the hospital.

-1.4 ‘Principal caregiver’
+2.4 ‘Principal caregiver’